 A good rehabilitation process must include an evaluation of the visual system and treatment of all related visual problems.
 The old adage for brain rehab recovery of ‘give it time’ is outdated and does not apply any more.
-Dr. Dovie and Dr. Hempelmann, at Vision Plus Development and Rehab, will work as an integral part of the rehabilitation team to help the brain injured patient.
+Dr. Dovie and Dr. Hempelmann, at Vision+ Performance and Rehab, will work as an integral part of the rehabilitation team to help the brain-injured patient.
 The vision problems related to brain injury can be significantly reduced, if not eliminated, in most cases.
 Addressing the visual system can also help other rehabilitation go much smoother.
 It is estimated 80% of what we learn comes through the visual system, it may be hard to learn (and relearn) skills of daily living if the visual system is impaired.

 Contact us today to inquire about scheduling an evaluation regarding concussion recovery.